 MP for Exeter

-He has eight declared interests: four visits outside the UK, three entries for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+He has eight declared financial interests, including four visits outside the UK and three entries for gifts, benefits and hospitality from UK sources, plus one miscellaneous entry.

 Generated 21 February 2026